Is Whey Gluten-Free? A Nutritionist’s Perspective

 2. Individuals with Non-Celiac Gluten Sensitivity (NCGS)

-If you suspect you have NCGS, it’s important to track your symptoms and consult a healthcare provider.
-Eliminating gluten and observing how your body responds can provide valuable insights.
+Should you believe you have NCGS, you should monitor your symptoms and see a doctor.
+Eliminating gluten and tracking your body’s reaction can provide important new information.

 3. People with Wheat Allergy